AxelFl/remoteMeos/README.md

-# distanceMeos
+# remoteMeos
-Script for having a distance readout station and reporting it to MeOS
+Script for having a remote readout station and reporting it to MeOS

 ## Requirements
 Requires `python3` and the package `sireader`.
 Python3 can be installed from [python.org](https://python.org) an `sireader`is installed with running `pip3 install sireader`